Ahmed Johnson

-Anthony Norris (born June 6, 1963) is an American retired professional wrestler and football player.
+Anthony Norris (born June 6, 1963) is an American retired professional wrestler.
 He is best known for his appearances with the professional wrestling promotion World Wrestling Federation (WWF) from 1995 to 1998, under the ring name Ahmed Johnson.

-He was one of the most prominent stars in the WWF in the early Attitude Era.
-In the WWF, he held the WWF Intercontinental Championship, making him the first African American to win a singles championship in the WWF.
-He also headlined the In Your House 9: International Incident pay-per-view event.
+Norris was one of the most prominent stars in the WWF in the early Attitude Era, becoming the first ever African-American Intercontinental champion.
+He headlined one pay-per-view event, at In Your House 9: International Incident in 1996.
+After his departure from WWF, he joined rival organisation World Championship Wrestling in 2000.

+Early life

-Norris was born in Indiana, on June 6, 1963, growing up Auburn, Florida and Pearl River, Mississippi before moving to Texas.
+Norris was born in Kokomo, Indiana, on June 6, 1963, growing up in Auburndale, Florida, before moving to Texas.
+He endured a harsh childhood, where his father abused his mother regularly and abused him as well if he intervened, he states.

 While attending high school, he performed well at American football, basketball, amateur wrestling, and track and field.
+According to Norris, he joined the United States Army but was later discharged due to striking his captain over viewing his orders as "kind of cowardly."

 Professional wrestling career

 Early career (1989–1995)

 Norris trained as a professional wrestler under Skandor Akbar, Scott Casey and Ivan Putski.
 After making his debut in 1989, he competed on the independent circuit for the next few years before debuting in the Global Wrestling Federation (GWF) in 1993 as Moadib.
 In 1995 he worked for NWA Dallas, feuding with John Hawk for the NWA North American Heavyweight Championship.
 He also toured Japan that year with Big Japan Pro Wrestling.